 No whitening system will ever whiten veneers or crowns as they are made of porcelain.
-The whitening strips will whiten natural teeth but normally when a crown or veneer goes in, they are matched to the shade of the teeth around them.
+Our teeth whitening strips will whiten natural teeth but normally when a crown or veneer goes in, they are matched to the shade of the teeth around them.
 As you get older, your natural teeth darken a little so whitening every 6 months will brighten your natural teeth closer to the shade of the porcelain.

 No, we do not recommend using the whitening strips while pregnant or breastfeeding but you can use our whitening paste, pen and mouthwash.

 No, generally not.
 Higher percentages of hydrogen peroxide whitening systems that you can get at your local dentist’s may for a short time but at this low dose (less than 0.01%) sensitivity is generally not an issue.
 With that being said, you may have an awareness that you have had something on your teeth, but not sensitive.

 Yes, Spotlight contains the hydrogen peroxide which is clinically proven to whiten teeth.

 The longer strip is for your top teeth and the shorter strip is for your bottom teeth

 Both strips are formulated in the exact same way they only differ in size – Men’s strips are longer but by all means, men can wear the original strips.

 No, the strips are designed to be used one hour every day for two weeks

 No, the strips have to be applied on natural teeth